kazuki43zoo/mybatis-spring-native/README.md

 * `mybatis-spring-native-sample-sqlprovider` : The very simple sample application using SQL provider driven mapper (`@SelectProvider`/`@InsertProvider`/etc...)
 * `mybatis-spring-native-sample-scan` : The sample application using `@MapperScan` and `@MyBatisResourcesScan` annotation
 * `mybatis-spring-native-sample-dao` : The sample application with DAO pattern (without mapper interface)
+* `mybatis-spring-native-sample-thymeleaf` : The sample application using mybatis-thymeleaf

 ## How to build